2007 Georgian demonstrations: Okruashvili's comments

 Previously, former Georgian Minister of Defense and long-time critic of Moscow's policy towards Georgia Irakly Okruashvili has lashed out at his former associate President Mikheil Saakashvili.
 Okruashvili had been sacked by the president, in November 2006, from his post of Defense Minister allegedly under pressure from the West in September 2006.

-At the presentation of his party For United Georgia, he accused Saakashvili of corruption, lobbying the interests of his own family, weakness towards separatists in Abkhazia and South Ossetia, and a lack of morals.
+At the presentation of his party For United Georgia, he accused Saakashvili of corruption, lobbying the interests of his own family, weakness towards separatists in Abkhazia and South Ossetia.
 Okruashvili also claimed that the Georgian government had intentionally obscured the true reasons behind the death of former prime minister Zurab Zhvania.
 Zhvania had died while prime minister in February 2005.
 Okruashvili said that Zhvania's corpse had been taken to the apartment where he was found dead.

 Okruashvili retracted his statements and admitted to the charges raised against him on 8 October 2007 on television, but he later said he made the statements due to being "psychologically pressured".

 Okruashvili left Georgia around 1 November 2007.
 He subsequently said he was forced into exile; the government said he left to seek medical treatment.
 The following April he was granted political asylum by the government of France.
 In September 2008, a French court rejected Georgia's extradition request.
 Okruashvili has been described as "a likely candidate to replace Saakashvili, if and when Georgian public opinion turns against the president."